sdontireddy/raven/README.md

 ##### Where should i keep sample files?

-Sample files used for generating bulk of files should be placed under **data** folder You can place a new sample XML file and pass the file name with **SAMPLE_FILE = newfilename.xml**
+Sample files used for generating bulk of files should be placed under **data** folder.
+You can place a new sample XML file in the **data** folder and pass the file name with **SAMPLE_FILE = newfilename.xml** as an argument to the scripts.

 ##### Where are files generated?